MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Quickly changing between custom layouts

-With a custom layout, this layout can be configured to a user-defined hotkey to quickly apply it to the desired desktop.
+A custom layout can be configured to have a user-defined hotkey to quickly apply it to the desired desktop.
 The hotkey can be set by opening the custom layout's edit menu.
 Once set, the custom layout can be applied by pressing the <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>[number]</kbd> binding.
 The layout can also be applied by pressing the hotkey when dragging a window.

-In the demo below, we start with a default template applied to the screen and 2 custom layouts that we assign hotkeys for.
+In the demo below, we start with a default template applied to the screen and two custom layouts that we assign hotkeys for.
 We then use the <kbd>Win</kbd>+<kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>[number]</kbd> binding to apply the first custom layout and snap a window to it.
 Finally, we apply the second custom layout while dragging a window and snap the window to it.

 ![FancyZones Quick-Swap Layouts](../images/pt-fancyzones-quickswap.gif)